albtky/Crane_Systems_Web_Project/README.md

 # Crane Systems Web Project

 This project is a promotional website designed for a company specializing in crane manufacturing and related services.
-The site aims to enhance the company’s digital presence, provide detailed information about products and services, and offer an easy way for users to contact the company.
+The goal is to enhance the company’s digital presence, provide detailed information about products and services, and facilitate user engagement through a contact form.

 ## Live Demo
 You can view the live version of the website here: [Crane Systems Web Project](https://albtky.github.io/Crane_Systems_Web_Project/)

 ## Features
+- **Detailed Product Information**: Includes descriptions of mobile cranes, tower cranes, special project cranes, and portal cranes.
-- **Products and Services:** Detailed descriptions of various cranes (mobile, tower, special project, and portal cranes) and services such as custom manufacturing, installation, maintenance, and operator training.
+- **Services Overview**: Showcases services such as custom crane manufacturing, installation, maintenance, and operator training.
-- **Responsive Design:** Fully optimized for mobile and desktop devices using CSS Media Queries and Bootstrap.
+- **Responsive Design**: Fully optimized for mobile and desktop devices using CSS Media Queries and Bootstrap.
+- **Interactive Components**:
-- **Interactive Elements:** Includes a dynamic slider for showcasing references, an interactive contact form, and filterable portfolio items.
+  - Dynamic slider for showcasing references.
+  - Filterable portfolio section.
+  - Contact form for user inquiries.
-- **User-Friendly Design:** Modern and minimalist design approach for a seamless user experience.
+- **Modern UI**: Minimalist and professional design approach for an enhanced user experience.

-## Built With
+## Technologies Used
-- **HTML5**: For the structure of the website.
+- **HTML5**: For the website structure.
 - **CSS3**: For styling and responsive design.
-- **JavaScript**: For dynamic functionality such as animations and form validation.
+- **JavaScript**: For interactivity such as form validation and animations.
-- **Bootstrap**: For grid system and responsive components.
+- **Bootstrap**: For the responsive grid system and components.
-- **Owl Carousel**: For creating a dynamic slider.
+- **Owl Carousel**: For dynamic sliders.
-- **Isotope.js**: For filtering portfolio items.
+- **Isotope.js**: For filtering items dynamically.
 - **Chart.js**: For visualizing performance data.

-## Project Setup
+## Installation and Setup
-### How to Run Locally
+### Running Locally
 1. Clone the repository:
    ```bash
    git clone https://github.com/albtky/Crane_Systems_Web_Project.git